GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/7-create-a-simple-Vue-app.md

 ## Create a simple Vue app

+In this section you will create a starter Vue application contained in an HTML file that is linked to a Vue.js JavaScript file.
+You will define one data variable and display it dynamically within the HTML page.

 > [!TIP]
 > TIP: We have prepared some source code files to help you get started quickly.
 These include images, a starter HTML page, and a CSS stylesheet.
 To use these starter files, download XXXX.zip and extract the files to a project work folder on your computer.